Summary of the Q3 report:

 This metric is measured by taking the ratio of loan accounts with late repayments 30 days past their due date, indicated as 30+ DPD.
 It indicates the creditworthiness and risk of default within the reporting quarter.

-The 30+ DPD amount recorded an overall reduction of -5% across the regions.
-The largest improvement in 30+ DPD amount was seen in Tonle Sap and Plateau regions with drop of -7%.
-Moreover, Coastal and Plain regions fell by -6% and -4% respectively.
+The 30+ DPD amount recorded an overall increase of +6% across the regions.
+The largest increase in 30+ DPD amount was seen in Plateau region with a surge of +13%.
+In addition, Tonle Sap and Plain regions saw increasing rate of +10% and +7% respectively, whereas Coastal region saw a drop of -21%.

-The share of the number of customers holding only one loan account stood at 73.99%; those holding two accounts made up 20.92%; those holding three accounts made up only 4.45%; and those with three or more accounts were 0.64% of the entire credit customer base.
+The share of the number of customers holding only one loan account stood at 60.51%; those holding two accounts made up 27.40%; those holding three accounts made up 8.90%; and those with more than 3 accounts were only 3.19% of the entire credit customer base.

-“The consumer credit market showed positive improvement this quarter after slowdown in the previous quarter”, said Mr. Oeur Sothearoath, CEO of CBC.
-He added that “Despite the growth in credit applications and credit performance in consumer credit market, 30+ DPD improved to 2.42% recording drop across all regions in the kingdom.”
+“The consumer credit market in this quarter saw significant improvement, showing relatively higher demand, after the slowdown in previous quarter”, said Mr. Oeur Sothearoath, CEO of CBC.
+He added that despite growth in credit applications and performance in consumer credit market, 30+ DPD ratio only dropped slightly from 2.57% in previous quarter to 2.56% in this quarter.

 For further information, please contact: